Sierra Leone's leading doctor dies of Ebola

-FREETOWN (Reuters) - Sierra Leone’s leading doctor died of Ebola on Thursday, hours after the arrival in the country of an experimental drug that could have been used to treat him, the government’s chief medical officer said.
+FREETOWN, Dec 18 (Reuters) - Sierra Leone’s leading doctor died of Ebola on Thursday, hours after the arrival in the country of an experimental drug that could have been used to treat him, the chief medical officer said.

 Victor Willoughby was diagnosed with Ebola last week after he treated a man with organ-related problems.
 The patient, a senior banker, was later diagnosed with Ebola and has since died.

 The drug, ZMab, was transported in frozen form on a Brussels Airlines flight that arrived overnight.
-Before it could thaw, Willoughby’s condition deteriorated, said chief medical officer Brima Kargbo.
+But before it could thaw, Willoughby’s condition deteriorated, said chief medical officer Brima Kargbo.

 The overall death toll from the epidemic has risen to 6,915 as of Dec.
 14, the WHO said on Wednesday, adding that the increase in cases in Sierra Leone appeared to have slowed.

-Kargbo said Willoughby’s death was one of the most tragic to hit the country since the passing, in July, of its only virologist and Ebola specialist, Dr Shek Humar Khan.
+Kargbo said Willoughby’s death was the most tragic to hit the country since the passing, in July, of its only virologist and Ebola specialist, Dr Shek Humar Khan.

 “We all looked up to Dr Willoughby and would consult him on many issues relating to our medical profession,” Kargbo said.

-Ebola centers in Sierra Leone overflowed on Wednesday as health workers combed the streets of the capital Freetown for patients, after the government launched a major operation to contain the epidemic.
+Ebola centres in Sierra Leone overflowed on Wednesday as health workers combed the streets of the capital Freetown for patients, after the government launched a major operation to contain the epidemic.
+(Reporting by Umaru Fofana; Editing by Matthew Mpoke Bigg and Mark Trevelyan)

-Dr M‘Baimba Baryoh, a surgeon at Connaught hospital Freetown who described Dr Willoughby as a “very good friend”, said Sierra Leone had desperate need of more foreign healthcare workers as local staff were overstretched.

-“We’ve lost personal friends and colleagues we’ve worked with.
-It’s extremely depressing and frustrating.
-You can talk to someone today and tomorrow they are Ebola-infected,” he said.